mbetbadal/portfolio/README.md

 **Highlights:**

-- Prepared several landing pages for watsonx.ai initial release by replacing service names with conrefs, adding new info, and re-organizing topics in Cloud Pak for Data as a Service, watsonx, and Cloud Pak for Data
+- Created several landing pages for watsonx.ai initial release by replacing service names with conrefs, adding new info, and re-organizing topics in Cloud Pak for Data as a Service, watsonx, and Cloud Pak for Data
 - Organized a new table of contents and updated multiple topics with new and restructured information for the Watson NLP section in watsonx.ai, CPD, and CPDaaS
 - Participated in watsonx challenge to test abilities and impact of generative AI on work processes (queries, applications, scripts)
 - Attended every all-hands call and 4-in-a-box meeting leading up to release